 Simple line styles are generally described by continuity, width, and colour.
 The full specification of a simple line style may also include other elements such as dash interval, cap and join types (see S-100 9-12.4 and 9a-11.2.2.3), defaults for which may be set in the portrayal catalogue.
 Complex line styles consist of additional elements, described in S-100 9-12.4 and 9a-11.2.2.3.

 Complex linestyles may be one-sided (symbols, text, etc., which are part of the line extend to only one side of the line) or two-sided (symbols, text, etc. extend on both sides of the line).

+In the context of S-100 line styles effect curve geometry portrayal.

 Text